T

 H

 itomi Kinue, Japan’s first female Olympic medalist, wrote as well as ran.
 Other commercially successful female writers in Japan at this time included the romance writer, Nobuko Yoshiya (1896-1973).
 She wasn’t an Olympic athlete; but what she lacked in athletic prowess was more than made up for by her independent and adventurous spirit.
 She lived openly as a lesbian and wrote a novel titled Two Virgins in the Attic, in 1919.
-Ten years older than Kinue, Yoshiya is credited with inventing the romance genre in Japan
+Ten years older than Kinue, Yoshiya is credited with inventing the romance genre in Japan.
+Another pioneering Japanese woman was Chiyo Uno (1897-1996) who, having found success as a writer, left her first husband to follow her dream of living life as an independent modern woman.
+She went on to start her own fashion magazine, Style– and when she eventually died in 1996, The New York Times ran her obituary.

 We will probably never know if Kinue read books written by Yoshiya or Uno.
 But we do know that she was Japan’s first-ever female sports journalist, working at the Osaka Mainichi Shimbun and she could write as well as run the 100 metres in 12.4 seconds.
 But in contrast to most Japanese women writers of her age, Kinue’s success was international, and was amplified by the status of the Olympics and its international presence.
 Her success generated massive media attention in Japan’s newspapers, magazines, and tabloids of the day.